Email Protection Definition

 Cloud Email Protection Vs. On-Premise Tools

 By 2022, at least one major secure email gateway (SEG) vendor will reach “end of life” for its on-premises components, Gartner predicts in its “Market Guide for Email Security” report.
-In its report, Gartner also predicted that, by 2023, 65% of organizations will inspect their intradomain email traffic for advanced threats, which is a major increase from 7% in 2019.3
+In its report, Gartner also predicted that, by 2023, 65% of organisations will inspect their intradomain email traffic for advanced threats, which is a major increase from 7% in 2019.3

 Most major cloud computing environments are highly secure.
 But the people who use them—your users—may not be.
 That why today’s cyber attacks have shifted away from infrastructure to people.
 And it’s why you must take a people-centric approach to email protection.